-Jenny Madden is a professional interior designer with over eight years of experience.
-After studying Architecture at Columbia University and Interior Design at Drexel University, she founded the Jenny Madden Designs firm.
+Jenny Madden is a professional interior designer with over nine years of experience.
+After studying architecture at Columbia University and Interior Design at Drexel University, she founded the Jenny Madden Design firm.

 “Consider using two different layers of window treatments in the bedroom; one can serve as a black-out, room-darkening treatment and the second should provide privacy without creating a cave-like environment,” suggests interior designer Jenny Madden.